-- Regular weekly meetings between supervisor and student to discuss and advise on the project work. - Laboratory access throughout the semester for students to carry out practical design and development work with some assistance from technical staff.
+- One introduction lecture by the project coordinator to explain project requirements, procedures, available resources, and assessment scheme. - Regular weekly meetings between supervisor and student to discuss and advise on the project work. - Laboratory access throughout the semester for students to carry out practical design and development work with some assistance from technical staff.